humanmade/altis-cloud/docs/WAF/README.md

 - **CDN-level rate limits** apply across the entire environment, tuned by our engineers based on your traffic patterns.
 Contact Altis support if you need these adjusted.
-- **Per-container rate limits** restrict the rate of requests to dynamic pages (PHP) on each application server.
+- **Per-container rate limits** restrict the rate of requests to dynamic pages (PHP) on each application container.
 - **Sensitive page rate limits** apply stricter controls to login and administration pages.

 These rate limits are monitored and adjusted across the platform depending on industry-wide threat analysis; contact Altis support